Skip to main content

 Making the most of antenatal care

-Waiting times in clinics can vary, and this can be particularly difficult if you have young children with you.
-Try to plan ahead to make your visits easier.
-Here are some suggestions:
+Waiting times in clinics can vary, which can be hard if you have young children with you.

 • if you already have children, try to arrange for them to be looked after by someone else during your appointments – they are likely to get bored and restless